 2. New York, New York

 New Yorkers also take St. Patrick's Day very seriously.
-Often regarded as the most popular parade with an estimated 2 month visitors each year, New York's St. Patrick's Day Parade is spectacle not to be missed.
+Often regarded as the most popular parade with an estimated 2 million visitors each year, New York's St. Patrick's Day Parade is spectacle not to be missed.
 It was organized by Irish soldiers in the British army in 1762 and has been going strong ever since.
 The parade goes up Fifth Avenue from 44th to 86th Street.
 This year, the New York City St. Patrick's Day Parade will take place on Monday, March 17, starting at 11 a.m.
 Although they don't allow floats or exhibits, they expect to get over 150,000 marchers.
 The best place to catch a view of the parade would be on the west side of 59th Street which borders Central Park.
-Another great place to watch would be on the steps of the Metropolitan Museum of Art, as you can get the last view of parade before it ends at 86th St. around 2 or 3 p.m.
+Another great place to watch would be on the steps of the Metropolitan Museum of Art, as you can get the last view of parade before it ends at 86th Street around 2 or 3 p.m.

 Find campgrounds and RV Parks near New York.

 3. Chicago, Illinois

-Chicagoans will tell you that nothing compares to their St. Pat's celebration, which is highlighted by dyeing the Chicago River green at 10:45 a.m. on the morning of the St. Patrick's Day Parade.
-The dyeing can be best viewed from the East side of the Michigan Avenue bridge, the West side of the Columbus Drive bridge or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.
+Chicagoans will tell you that nothing compares to their St. Pat's celebration, which is highlighted by dyeing the Chicago River green at 10:00 a.m. on the morning of the St. Patrick's Day Parade.
+The dyeing can be best viewed from the east side of the Michigan Avenue bridge, the west side of the Columbus Drive bridge or upper and lower Wacker Drive between Michigan Avenue and Columbus Drive.
 This year the parade starts at noon on March 14 and it features drummers, marching bands, and decorated floats.
 Visitors can sample the traditional fare of corned beef and cabbage as they watch the entertainment.
 It wouldn't be St. Patty's Day without a pint of Guinness or Smithwicks, so tag along on a pub crawl in the Windy City, too.